swcarpentry/DEPRECATED-bc/novice/ref/01-shell.md

 *   `touch path` creates an empty file if it doesn't already exist.
 *   `wc` counts lines, words, and characters in its inputs.
 *   `whoami` shows the user's current identity.
+*   `nano` allows simple editing of text within files (use another program like Emacs or Vim for more complex work)

 #### Paths